‘RHONY’ Star Leah McSweeney Had Plans To Remove Her ‘Tramp Stamp’ But Changed Her Mind

 Lil Kim, Mary J, Wu-Tang, Remy Ma, Fat Joe, Mobb Deep!
 Radio City Music Hall will never be the same and will never have that many blunts being smoked and that much Polo being worn under that roof ever again.
 Thank you for bringing me back in time @shermyworld and Loud Records.#loudrecords25thanniversary #Milfing

-McSweeney then said that despite the fact that her first few weeks of production didn’t go exactly as planned with her co-stars, she believed she’s now formed a lifelong bond with the cast.
+McSweeney then said that despite the fact that her first few weeks of production did not go exactly as planned with her co-stars, she believed she has now formed a lifelong bond with the cast.